stelviodev/stelvio/docs/guides/dns.md

 )
 ```

+??? note
     This class will handle the creation and validation of the TLS certificate for your custom domain.
 You can then use this domain in your Stelvio application.
     `AcmValidatedDomain` is a Stelvio component that automatically creates the following three Pulumi resources on AWS, and your DNS provider:

     - `certificate`: `pulumi_aws.acm.Certificate`
     - `validation_record`: `stelvio.dns.Record`
     - `cert_validation`: `pulumi_aws.acm.CertificateValidation`

 ## Use custom domains with ApiGateway